ilonazajac/FireflyIII-testing/manual_test/test_cases_adding_account.md

 1. Navigate to the "Accounts" section and select "Asset accounts".
 2. When the "Accounts" page opens, click the "Create an asset account" button.
 3. In the "Name" field, enter "Main Account".
-4. In the For "Currency" field, choose EUR from the dropdown.
+4. In the "Currency" field, choose EUR from the dropdown.
 5. In the "Opening balance" field, enter "1000".
 6. Set the "Opening Date" to today's date.
 7. From the "Account role", select "Default asset account".